-- O. Reg.
-146/20 does not apply if the long-term care home employee is completing a student placement and is not an employee of the other long-term care home operated by a different licensee. - If a long-term care home employee is completing a student placement at another long-term care home operated by a different licensee, O. Reg.
-146/20 would apply only if the individual is an employee of the other licensee. - In addition, O. Reg.
-146/20 restricts long-term care home employees from completing a student placement in another long-term care home operated or maintained by the same licensee.
+- If a long-term care home employee is completing a student placement at another longterm care home operated by a different licensee, the restriction in O. Reg.
+146/20 would apply only if that individual is also an employee of the other licensee and they are not fully immunized against COVID-19 (as defined in the Order). - O. Reg.
+146/20 does not apply if the long-term care home employee is completing a student placement and is not an employee of the other long-term care home operated by a different licensee. - The restriction in O. Reg.
+146/20 would also apply to a long-term care home employee completing a student placement in another long-term care home operated or maintained by the same licensee if they are not fully immunized against COVID-19 (as defined in the Order).